-The regulatory framework for the collection, use, safeguarding, sharing, transfer and other processing of personal information worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
-Regulatory authorities in virtually every jurisdiction in which we operate have implemented and are considering a number of legislative and regulatory proposals concerning personal data protection.
+The regulatory framework for the collection, use, safeguarding, sharing, transfer and other processing of personal information and other regulated data worldwide is complex and is rapidly evolving.

 In the United States, we are subject to laws and regulations that address privacy, personal information protection and data security at both the federal and state levels.
 Numerous laws and regulations, including security breach notification laws, health information privacy laws, and consumer protection laws, govern the collection, use, disclosure and protection of health-related and other personal information.
 Given the variability and evolving state of these laws, we face uncertainty as to the exact interpretation of the new requirements, and we may be unsuccessful in implementing all measures required by regulators or courts in their interpretation.